ctschroeder/tutorials/add-omeka-items.md

-Intro DH:  Day 2 on Omeka
+# Omeka: Adding Items and Collections

+## About this tutorial

+This tutorial was created by Caroline T. Schroeder, licensed [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).
+Last updated 3 March 2020.

+This tutorial lives live online at https://github.com/ctschroeder/tutorials/master/add-omeka-items.md

+The creators of Omeka maintain robust [documentation for Omeka online](https://omeka.org/classic/docs/).
+You can also visit an online [showcase of projects using Omeka](https://omeka.org/classic/showcase/).

+This tutorial is for Omeka classic, not [Omeka S](https://omeka.org/s/).

+## 1. Find at least three objects pertaining to the text

+In class we all read a text that will be the basis of our Omeka exhibit(s).
+(For 2020, the Martyrdoms of Perpetua and Felicitas).

+Find at least three objects that will help you address the questions and issues we discussed in class about the text.
+  - Be sure you can authenticate the item -- is the source reliable, why?
+  - Do you have permission to use the item in our exhibit?
+What is the license -- is there one?
+Is there some other statement?
+  - Bookmark, save, make notes on your items

-1. In your groups, share the three things you brought to class:
+## 2. In your groups, share the three things you brought to class:

- * Each person describe one Item, then go around the circle two more times
+ - Each person describe one Item, then go around two more times

- * Think about whether or not there are logical Collections to which you could add your items, or whether you need to create new Collections.
+ - Think about whether or not there are logical Collections to which you could add your items, or whether you need to create new Collections.

    * WRITE down possible Collection names – we will discuss as a class